HTTP-RPC/Kilo/README.md

         }
     }

-Note that both methods are mapped to the _/math/sum_ path.
+Note that both methods are mapped to the path _/math/sum_.
 The `RequestDispatcherServlet` class discussed in the next section selects the best method to execute based on the names of the provided argument values.
 For example, the following request would cause the first method to be invoked:

     GET /math/sum?a=2&b=4